Pance21/pyfetch/README.md

 # pyfetch
-A small module for learning Python, and posting information about my system.
+A small, terminal based, module for learning Python, and posting information about my system.
+Similar to neofetch, but it prints info I need.

 I've tested it on my Linux Mint computer, and it works with python3.
-There's no error checking.
-I just wrote it to learn about Python.
+There's no error checking, so it will probably crash in other distros (good learning experience).
+I just wrote it to learn about Python on my computer.
 My next version will be GUI.

 run it like this: python3 pyfetch.py